 On-campus housing is available for all students (undergraduate, graduate, Law, CAPA) in three residence halls.
-Residential Life provides an environment for academic and co-curricular experiences for personal development.
+The Residential Education Office provides an environment for academic and co-curricular experiences for personal development.

-www.laverne.edu/students/housing/
+laverne.edu/students/housing/

 Students with Disabilities

 Services for students with learning, physical and/or psychological disabilities are coordinated by the Director of the Student Health Center.